-In the event you wish to set the maximum power output to a particular level (for example, to prevent over-drive of a linear amplifier), the MENU system allows the HF, 50 MHz, 144 MHz, and 430 MHz power levels to be set individually.
+In the event you wish to set the maximum power output to a particular level (for example, to prevent over-drive of a linear amplifier), the Menu system allows the HF, 50 MHz, 144 MHz, and 430 MHz power levels to be set individually.
 Moreover, the FT-100 also allows you to set the SSB/CW/FM, and AM power levels individually in each of the above band groupings.

-The "0 \sim 100" adjustment scales in each Menu items are shown as a percentage of the maximum allowable power on that band.
+The " $0 \sim 100$ " adjustment scales in each Menu items are shown as a percentage of the maximum allowable power on that band.
 Therefore, on HF, where the maximum allowable power is 100 watts, a "50%" setting would represent approximately 50 Watts.
 However, on 144 MHz, where the maximum allowable power is 50 watts, a "50%" setting represents approximately 25 Watts.
+Minimum power on all bands is approximately 1 Watt.

-As an example, let us see how to set the AM carrier output of the HF bands using the Menu:
+As an example, let us see how to set the AM carrier output of the HF bands using the MENU:

-- 1 Press the [MODE] key so as to recall the AM mode. - 2 Press and hold in the [FUNC] key for 1⁄2 second to activate the Menu mode. - 3 Rotate the SELECT knob to recall Menu #21 (HF TX PO). - Rotate the MAIN DIAL to set the desired power level (e.g. 25%). - (5) When you have made your selection, press the [FUNC] key momentarily to save the new setting and exit to normal operation.
+- 1 Press the [MODE] key so as to recall the AM mode. - 2 Press and hold in the [FUNC] key for 1⁄2 second to activate the Menu mode. - 3 Rotate the SELECT knob to recall MENU #21 (HF TX PO). - Rotate the MAIN DIAL to set the desired power level (e.g. 25%). - When you have made your selection, press the [FUNC] key momentarily to save the new setting and exit to normal operation.